biegunka/biegunka.budueba.com/pages/getting-started/customizing.markdown

 item: Customizing
 ---

-Next, customize sample `Dotfiles.hs` for your repositories you want to have on the machine.
+Next, customize sample `Biegunka.hs` for your repositories you want to have on the machine.
 Do not touch `Environments` or `main` yet but instead concentrate on `script`:

 ```haskell